Sho Tsuboi: Super Formula

 After his record-setting 2018 Japanese F3 campaign, Tsuboi made the step up to the Super Formula Championship in 2019, joining JMS P.mu/Cerumo-INGING.
 He recorded a best finish of second in a wet race at Fuji Speedway.
 Tsuboi finished 12th in the championship, and was third in the Rookie of the Year cup behind Álex Palou.

 Tsuboi improved to third in the championship in 2020.
 He won his first race in the second round at Okayama, and then went on to win the final race of the season at Fuji.
 He finished the season with 50 points, just twelve points behind eventual series champion Naoki Yamamoto.
 However, Tsuboi slumped to 15th in the standings in 2021, only managing to score six points with a best finish of seventh at Suzuka.

+After five seasons at Cerumo-INGING, Tsuboi moved to Vantelin Team TOM'S in 2024 to replace his former Super GT co-driver Miyata.
+Tsuboi won his first driver title championship, with 3 race wins and 7 podiums to his name as he beats both Tadasuke Makino and former champion Tomoki Nojiri.
+Tsuboi stays with TOM'S for 2025 and he would race under the no. 1 car.

+Formula One

+In August 2025, Tsuboi will drive a Formula One car for the first time at the Fuji Speedway with the Haas F1 Team, driving the Haas VF-23 as part of the Testing of Previous Cars (TPC) programme.